 Workers compensation insurance provides medical and some disability benefits coverage for on-the-job injuries and disease.
-Workers compensation coverage is available in all states except North Dakota, Ohio, Washington, and Wyoming.
-Customers in these four states should call us regarding “Employers’ Liability Stop-Gap” coverage.
+Private workers compensation coverage is available in all states except North Dakota, Ohio, Washington, and Wyoming.
+Customers in these four monopolistic states must secure coverage through their state assigned programs, however they should contact us regarding “Employers’ Liability Stop-Gap” coverage as required.
 Workers compensation insurance is important, read below for more information.

 USL&H also known as Longshore Harbor Workers Compensation Act coverage is provided to those employees with exposure to navigable waters of the United States.
 Jones Act coverage designed to provide employee benefits for employees with a seaman status of a US-flagged vessel.

 Covers any death occurring beyond 3 nautical miles from the shore of any State.
 Only the personal representative of the deceased individual can bring a DOHSA action, and that action is pursued on behalf of, or for the benefit of the decedent’s spouse, child(ren), parent or other financially dependent relative.
 DOHSA actions only provide for the recovery of monetary damages and does not provide for recovery of non-pecuniary damages.

 This federal Defense Base Act extends the provisions of the Longshore and Harbor Workers Compensation Act to contractors performing work at oversees military bases, and to various public works contracts performed outside the continental U.S. For example: employees working oversees for the American Red Cross providing welfare services for the Armed Forces.
 Additional details may be found at the Department of Labor Website: http://www.dol.gov/owcp/dlhwc/dba.htm